 Advisor: Don Sommerfeldt 919-536-7235, ext.
 8169

 An organization developed to facilitate the exchange of information about different cultures through regular meetings and other activities.

-The next meetings are Thursdays, March 20 and April 3 at 3 p.m. in the White Building, room 50.
+The next meeting is Thursday, May 1 at 3 p.m. in the White Building, room 50.

 Final Draft Club

 An organization that provides opportunities for members of the Durham Tech community to experience area literary and cultural events.
 The club is the publisher of The Final Draft Literary Journal, a compilation of poetry, artwork, essays, and short stories written and created by students, staff, and faculty which is published each spring.
 Beginning writers and artists are especially encouraged to submit material.
 The staff is comprised of students and instructors who judge the work submitted, edit the works, and publish the final product.
 In addition, the Final Draft Club encourages group participation in community literacy projects.
 We offer creative writing workshops which are open to the Durham Tech community.

 The submission deadline is 5 p.m., Monday, January 20.

 Minds that Create (MTC) recognizes and encourages excellence in entrepreneurship.
 Both full-time and part-time students are welcome to join.
 MTC promotes the development of entrepreneurship skills in the areas of leadership, character, integrity, management, and wealth creation, and encourages social responsibility of the organization and each member.
 Members must be actively engaged in supporting the process of creating or expanding a business or organization.

 Paralegal Technology Club